 Now next exemplary lady is Tārā in Ramayana who revealed the supreme nature of Lord Rama.

 Tārā's name is there among five Param-Sati, the great women.
-She is the granddaughter of Dev-guru Brihaspati, the Jupiter and wife of Vāli and she is one of the exemplary females in Ramayana.
+She is the granddaughter of Dev-guru Brihaspati, and wife of Vāli and she is one of the exemplary females in Ramayana.
 By the effect of her great Satitva-Dharma, She could also know the reality of Rama.
-When Vāli was invited second time for the combat by Sugreeva, she could easily forsee the calamity on Vāli and then she advises Vāli not to confront Sugreeva, as long as Rama stands guard to him.
-As she is verily aware that Rama in not an ordinary mortal but he is the lord of all worlds, the supreme being.
-But, it was ill-fate of Vāli that he was maddened in his intellect by his brawny might slights her far fetching advice.
+When Vāli was invited second time for the combat by Sugreeva, she could easily forsee the calamity on Vāli and then she advises Vāli not to confront Sugreeva, as long as Shri Rama stands guard to him.
+As she is verily aware that Rama in not an ordinary mortal, but he the lord of all worlds, the supreme being.
+It was the ill-fate of Vāli that he was maddened in his intellect by his brawny might slights her far fetching advice.

 Tārā tells Vāli following words:

 इक्ष्वाकूणां कुले जातौ प्रथितौ रामलक्ष्मणौ ।

 ayōdhyādhi-patēḥ putrau śūrau samara-durjayau ।